areeb6jamal/areeb6jamal/README.md

 -->

 - 🔭 I’m currently working on my personal website.
 I am very excited to publish it after a few finishing touches!
 Check out my progress: https://areeb6jamal.github.io/
-- 🌱 My goals for 2022 are to further my understanding of Javascript and React!
+- 🌱 My goals for 2022 are to further my understanding of Javascript and React for future projects!
 - 📫 Feel free to contact me as I love networking and learning from others:
 [<img align="center" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][1]
 - ⚡ Fun fact: I love playing all types of sports and am very competitive at heart.